cconstantine/NoDevent/README.md

 It also provides the following:
 * The class's room will be notified of created instances
-* Instances will include the room name for getting updates
+* Instances will include the room name and key for getting updates
 * Updates to a model will notify listeners of the change